wookyeongSong/Inference-for-Dispersion-and-Curvature/README.md

 ### General Information

 This repository contains the implementation for the paper **"Inference for Dispersion and Curvature of Random Objects"** which were run using R 4.3.1.
-It provides two one-click *wrapper* scripts that recreate every table and figure in the main text and the online supplement.
+It provides two one-click *wrapper* scripts that reproduce every table and figure in the main manuscript and the supplement.

 ### Wrapper R scripts